cesarderio/PassTrap_py/README.md

 <!--  The Sign In window will appear.
 Set up your username and password or sign in if you have already set them up. -->

 <!--  Once signed in, the Passwords window will open, allowing you to manage your passwords. -->
-## Customization

-You can customize the behavior and appearance of the application by modifying the source code.
-Here are a few possible enhancements:

-- Add additional fields to the password entry form (e.g., email, notes).
-- Implement password strength validation.
-- Improve error handling and user feedback.
-- Add a feature to generate secure passwords.

 ## Security